-Presently, programs and services will be provided on site at each of the County's juvenile facilities.
-However, the County is currently working on strategic plans to renovate, build and potentially redesign the existing juvenile detention facilities including a relocation of at least one juvenile camp.
-(This plan is detailed below in the "Facility Plan" section.)
-As part of this plan, specialized housing for the SYTF population as well as considerations based on a youth's gender, identity, age, behavioral health needs, offense, and severity of the offense are occurring.
-Through this plan, the County, with input from the juvenile justice stakeholders and community partners, looks forward to creating more therapeutic, trauma informed, developmentally appropriate, and homelike settings which would be appropriate and livable for longer term commitments when necessary.
+Of note is the specialized housing for the SYTF population as well as considerations based on a youth's gender, identity, age, behavioral health needs, offense, and severity of the offense are occurring.
+Through this plan, the County, with input from the juvenile justice stakeholders and community partners, look forward to creating more therapeutic, trauma-informed, developmentally appropriate, and homelike settings which would be appropriate and livable for longer term commitments when necessary.
 Included in these plans are step-down units or facilities that will meet the needs of the SYTF population and be conducive to the services and programs being delivered.